microsoft/vscode-docs/blogs/2021/09/29/bracket-pair-colorization.md

 September 29, 2021 by Henning Dieterichs, [@hediet_dev](https://twitter.com/hediet_dev)

-When dealing with deeply nested brackets in VS Code, it can be hard to figure out which brackets match and which do not.
+When dealing with deeply nested brackets in Visual Studio Code, it can be hard to figure out which brackets match and which do not.

 To make this easier, in 2016, a user named CoenraadS developed the awesome [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension to colorize matching brackets and published it to the VS Code Marketplace.
 This extension became very popular and now is one of the 10 most downloaded extensions on the Marketplace, with over 6 million installs.